 First Documented

-Oral accounts predate formal naming; term entered common usage ca. 2018
+Oral accounts predate the name; term entered common usage ca. 2018

 File Status